OceanFishy/CSAFinal/README.md

 # CSAFinal
-A 1v1 platform fighting game about knocking the enemy player into bombs.
+A 1v1 fighting game about knocking the enemy player into bombs.